jbakse/site_builder/docs/2019/syllabus.md

 ## Course Description
 Computer programming is a powerful tool for creating and manipulating form.
 It has long been used to by artists, designers, and composers to explore new aesthetics.
 In this class, students will continue this tradition of experimentation by creating and processing images, animation, video, sound, and 3D forms with rules, algorithms, and code.
+This class emphasizes formal exploration through daily "sketching".
 This class will build on existing programming skills by introducing a variety techniques, programming languages, and tools related to procedural generation.
 Topics will include: creating raster and vector images with javascript and p5.js, synthesizing audio in javascript, and using OpenSCAD to create models for 3D printing.

 In this class we will make things that make things.